Emma Justine Farnsworth: Career

 Farnsworth had training in the arts.
 After receiving her first camera as a gift in 1890, she began photographing seriously within a few months.
 She joined the Society of Amateur Photographers in New York City since the local amateur groups in Albany did not allow women as members.

-As a member of The Camera Club of New York, Farnsworth's photographs were featured in In Arcadia, 1892, a book of figure studies accompanied by Classical verse, published by another member, George M. Allen.
+As a member of The Camera Club of New York, Farnsworth's photographs were featured in In Arcadia (1892), a book of figure studies accompanied by Classical verse, published by another member, George M. Allen.
 Her photographs were exhibited at the World's Columbian Exposition (1893).
 Before the end of the decade, she had been awarded almost 30 medals at various exhibitions in the world, and her work appeared frequently in the noted periodical Camera Notes, the journal of the Camera Club of New York, edited primarily by Alfred Stieglitz.

 Her photographs were displayed in 1893 at the Sixth Joint Annual Exhibition (which presented work by 187 photographers from New York, Boston, and Philadelphia) at the Pennsylvania Academy of Fine Arts.
-In a review, Stieglitz characterized Farnsworth's photos as "unaffected and full of individuality."
-Her work was also included in the Paris Exposition (1900).
+In a review of the exhibition from the American Amateur Photographer, Stieglitz remarked that Farnsworth was one of only a few American photographers who received a medal for her submissions.
+He regarded them highly, writing that "Every one of her pictures is full of life and artistic quality, bold in conception and execution."
+Stieglitz further characterized Farnsworth's photos as "unaffected and full of individuality."
+Her work was included in the Paris Exposition (1900).
 Her specialties were genre and figure studies, especially children and animals.
-Farnsworth exhibited internationally, and was included in the show, American Women Photographers, organized by Frances Benjamin Johnston, and presented at the Paris Exposition in 1900.

-She died in Albany, New York, on January 23, 1952.
+She exhibited internationally, and was included in the show, American Women Photographers, organized by Frances Benjamin Johnston, and presented at the Paris Exposition in 1900.
+She died in Albany, New York on January 23, 1952, aged 92.